KiwiSounds/kiwisounds.github.io/policy.md

-# Privacy Policy for KiwiSounds
+# Privacy Policy for IslandSonuds

 This Application collects some Personal Data from its Users.
 Policy summary